top of page

 What Makes a Relationship Toxic, Clinically Speaking

-The word toxic is used broadly in popular culture, sometimes to describe relationships that are simply difficult or incompatible.
-Clinically, toxic relationships are those in which the relational dynamic produces consistent harm to one person's psychological wellbeing, sense of self, and nervous system regulation, regardless of whether that harm is deliberate.
+The word toxic gets used broadly in popular culture, sometimes for relationships that are simply difficult or incompatible.
+Clinically, a toxic relationship is one where the dynamic produces consistent harm to one person's psychological wellbeing, sense of self, and nervous system regulation, whether or not that harm is deliberate.

-The most clinically significant forms of toxic relationship include those involving narcissistic dynamics, coercive control, emotional abuse, chronic gaslighting, and trauma bonding.
+The most clinically significant forms involve narcissistic dynamics, coercive control, emotional abuse, chronic gaslighting, and trauma bonding.
 What these patterns share is not necessarily dramatic or overt harm.
-Some of the most damaging toxic relationships involve no shouting, no physical harm, and no single event that could be pointed to as the turning point.
-The harm is cumulative, relational, and often invisible to everyone outside the relationship, including sometimes to the person experiencing it.
+Some of the most damaging toxic relationships involve no shouting, no physical harm, and no single event you could point to as the turning point.
+The harm is cumulative, relational, and often invisible to everyone outside the relationship, sometimes including the person inside it.

-Narcissistic relationship dynamics specifically involve a consistent pattern in which one partner's sense of self, perceptions, and emotional experience are systematically subordinated to the other's needs, narratives, and emotional regulation requirements.
-The person on the receiving end learns to doubt their own perceptions, to manage the other person's emotional state at the expense of their own, and to attribute their distress to their own inadequacy rather than to the dynamic producing it.
+Narcissistic dynamics specifically involve a consistent pattern in which one partner's sense of self, perceptions, and emotions are systematically subordinated to the other's needs, narratives, and emotional regulation.
+The person on the receiving end learns to doubt their own perceptions.
+They learn to manage the other person's emotional state at the expense of their own.
+And they learn to blame their distress on their own inadequacy rather than on the dynamic producing it.

 The result is not simply a difficult relationship that has ended.
-It is a nervous system that has been shaped, sometimes over years, by a relational environment that required the person to be less and less of themselves in order to remain safely connected to another person.
+It is a nervous system that has been shaped, sometimes over years, by an environment that required the person to be less and less of themselves.
+They had to shrink in order to stay safely connected to another person.
 That shaping does not undo itself when the relationship ends.
 It requires specific therapeutic intervention to address.

-As I explore in The Neurobiology of Narcissistic Gaslighting: Why You Feel "Crazy" And Why It's Not Your Fault, the specific harm of gaslighting and narcissistic abuse is neurological: it disrupts the person's trust in their own perceptual apparatus, which is one of the most destabilizing and slowest-healing forms of relational damage.
+As I describe in the neurobiology of narcissistic gaslighting, the specific harm of gaslighting is neurological.
+It disrupts your trust in your own perceptual apparatus, which is one of the most destabilizing and slowest-healing forms of relational damage.

 Why Toxic Relationships Are a Nervous System Problem

-Understanding toxic relationship recovery as a nervous system problem rather than primarily a cognitive or emotional one changes what kind of therapy is most helpful, and explains why so many people find that understanding the pattern does not produce the relief they expected.
+Understanding toxic relationship recovery as a nervous system problem, rather than mainly a cognitive or emotional one, changes what kind of therapy helps.
+It also explains why so many people find that understanding the pattern does not produce the relief they expected.

-Toxic relationships, particularly those involving narcissistic dynamics, coercive control, or chronic emotional abuse, produce specific and measurable changes in the nervous system over time.
+Toxic relationships, especially those involving narcissistic dynamics, coercive control, or chronic emotional abuse, produce specific and measurable changes in the nervous system over time.

-The threat-detection system becomes hyperactivated.
-When the relational environment is chronically unpredictable (when warmth and withdrawal alternate without clear pattern, when criticism arrives without warning, when the emotional climate shifts rapidly and without apparent cause) the amygdala enters a sustained high-alert state.
-It stops being a system that activates in response to genuine threat and starts being a system that is always on, always scanning, always prepared for the next rupture.
+• The threat-detection system becomes hyperactivated.
+When the relational environment is chronically unpredictable (warmth and withdrawal alternating without pattern, criticism arriving without warning, the emotional climate shifting fast and without apparent cause), the amygdala enters a sustained high-alert state.
+It stops being a system that activates in response to genuine threat and becomes one that is always on, always scanning, always braced for the next rupture.

-The self-regulatory capacity degrades.
-In a stable relational environment, the presence of a consistently attuned other supports the nervous system's capacity for self-regulation.
-In a toxic relational environment, the other person is the source of dysregulation rather than a resource for regulation.
-Over time, the nervous system loses some of its capacity for the kind of grounded, settled presence that healthy self-regulation requires.
+• Self-regulatory capacity degrades.
+In a stable relationship, the presence of a consistently attuned other supports your capacity to self-regulate.
+In a toxic one, the other person is the source of dysregulation rather than a resource for regulation.
+Over time, the nervous system loses some of its capacity for the grounded, settled presence that healthy self-regulation requires.

-The attachment system becomes disorganized.
-When the person who is simultaneously the source of comfort and the source of threat is the person you are attached to (which is the defining feature of narcissistic relationship dynamics and trauma bonding) the attachment system enters a state of profound internal conflict.
-The impulse to seek proximity and the impulse to seek safety are activated by the same person.
-As I explore in Why You Can't Heal Trauma Alone (Even If You're Brilliant at Everything Else), this disorganized attachment state is one of the most consistent features of complex relational trauma, and one of the most important things a therapist for toxic relationships needs to understand and work with directly.
+• The attachment system becomes disorganized.
+When the person who is both the source of comfort and the source of threat is the person you are attached to, which is the defining feature of narcissistic dynamics and trauma bonding, the attachment system enters profound internal conflict.
+The impulse to seek closeness and the impulse to seek safety are triggered by the same person.
+As I explain in why you can't heal trauma alone, this disorganized state is one of the most consistent features of complex relational trauma.
 Healing it requires the actual, accumulated experience of being in relationship with an attuned, regulated other, which is the specific reason the therapeutic relationship itself becomes one of the primary mechanisms of recovery.

 Why It's So Hard to Leave, and Why That's Not Weakness

-One of the most common experiences of people recovering from toxic relationships, and one that produces significant shame, is the difficulty of leaving.
+One of the most common experiences in recovery, and one that produces significant shame, is how hard it is to leave.
 Not just the practical difficulty.
-The psychological and neurological difficulty of sustaining the decision to leave, of not returning, of not being pulled back by the pattern even after the damage is clearly understood.
+The psychological and neurological difficulty of sustaining the decision, of not returning, of not being pulled back by the pattern even after the damage is clearly understood.

 This difficulty is not weakness.
 It is the predictable output of a nervous system that has been organized around a specific relational dynamic for months or years.

 The cortisol-dopamine cycle is one of the primary mechanisms.
-In toxic relationships (particularly those involving narcissistic intermittent reinforcement) the pattern of tension, rupture, reconciliation, and temporary warmth creates a neurochemical cycle that is structurally similar to addiction.
+In toxic relationships, particularly those involving narcissistic intermittent reinforcement, the pattern of tension, rupture, reconciliation, and temporary warmth creates a neurochemical cycle that is structurally similar to addiction.
 The moments of warmth produce a dopamine response that is more intense precisely because they follow a period of deprivation and threat.
-The nervous system becomes organized around this cycle, and leaving means withdrawing from the only source of relief it has known.
+The nervous system organizes around this cycle, and leaving means withdrawing from the only source of relief it has known.

 The identity erosion that narcissistic abuse produces compounds this.
-When someone has spent months or years having their perceptions questioned, their reality denied, and their sense of self progressively diminished, they often leave the relationship without a stable enough internal sense of self to trust their own assessment of what they experienced.
-The uncertainty about their own perceptions (is this really as bad as I think? am I being too sensitive?) is not a cognitive confusion.
-It is the direct result of sustained gaslighting, and it makes the decision to leave and stay gone neurologically more difficult than it would otherwise be.
+Someone may spend months or years having their perceptions questioned, their reality denied, their sense of self progressively diminished.
+They often leave without a stable enough internal sense of self to trust their own account of what they experienced.
+The uncertainty (is this really as bad as I think, am I being too sensitive) is not a cognitive confusion.
+It is the direct result of sustained gaslighting, and it makes the decision to leave, and stay gone, neurologically harder than it would otherwise be.

 What Standard Talk Therapy Often Misses

-This is a consistent pattern, and it has a consistent cause: the harm of toxic relationships is stored at the subcortical level of the nervous system, and talk therapy primarily engages the cortical level.
-The narrative understanding and the neurobiological recovery are not the same process and do not follow the same timeline.
+This is a consistent pattern with a consistent cause.
+The harm of toxic relationships is stored at the subcortical level of the nervous system, and talk therapy mainly engages the cortical level.
+Narrative understanding and neurobiological recovery are not the same process, and they do not follow the same timeline.

-A person can understand, with complete accuracy, that their ex-partner was narcissistic, that the relationship involved coercive control, that the pull they still feel is a trauma bond rather than genuine love, and that the gaslighting they experienced was a deliberate destabilization of their perceptions.
-And their nervous system can still respond to a text from that person with the same full-body activation as if the relationship were current.
+A person can understand all of it with complete accuracy.
+That their ex-partner was narcissistic.
+That the relationship involved coercive control.
+That the pull they still feel is a trauma bond, not genuine love.
+That the gaslighting was a deliberate destabilization of their perceptions.
+And their nervous system can still respond to a single text from that person with the same full-body activation as if the relationship were current.
 The understanding is cortical.
 The response is subcortical.
 They are not talking to each other.

-Standard talk therapy also frequently addresses the story of what happened without adequately addressing the somatic residue: the chronic hypervigilance that has persisted past the end of the relationship, the startle response to sounds or tones that pattern-match to the toxic partner's expressions, the quality of numbness or disconnection that sets in when the person tries to be present in new relationships that are genuinely safe.
-As I explore in Somatic Therapy vs Talk Therapy: Why "Just Talking" Isn't Curing Your Anxiety, this structural limit is not a failure of the therapist's skill.
+Standard talk therapy also frequently addresses the story of what happened without adequately addressing the somatic residue.
+The chronic hypervigilance that has outlasted the relationship.
+The startle response to tones that pattern-match the toxic partner.
+The numbness or disconnection that sets in when the person tries to be present in new relationships that are genuinely safe.
+As I describe in why just talking isn't curing your anxiety, this structural limit is not a failure of the therapist's skill.
 It is a consequence of working at the level of language when the damage lives below language.

 This is not a criticism of talk therapy.
-It is a recognition of its structural limit for this specific presentation, and the reason why a therapist for toxic relationships who is trained in somatic modalities tends to produce more comprehensive and more durable recovery than one who is not.
+It is a recognition of its structural limit for this specific presentation.
+It is also why a therapist trained in somatic modalities tends to produce more comprehensive and durable recovery than one who is not.

 What to Look for in a Therapist for Toxic Relationships

-Not every therapist is equipped to work effectively with the specific presentation that toxic relationship trauma produces.
-Here is what to look for when choosing a therapist for this work.
+Not every therapist is equipped for the specific presentation that toxic relationship trauma produces.
+Here is what to look for.

-Training in somatic modalities.
+• Training in somatic modalities.
 The most important single criterion.
-A therapist who works only at the cognitive or narrative level will help you understand what happened but may not be able to reach the nervous system-level damage that toxic relationships produce.
-Look for training in EMDR therapy, Brainspotting, somatic experiencing, or the Comprehensive Resource Model (approaches that work at the subcortical level where the harm is actually stored).
+A therapist who works only at the cognitive or narrative level will help you understand what happened but may not reach the nervous-system-level damage.
+Look for training in EMDR, Brainspotting, or the Comprehensive Resource Model, approaches that work at the subcortical level where the harm is actually stored.

-Familiarity with narcissistic abuse dynamics specifically.
-Narcissistic relationship trauma has specific features (the gaslighting, the identity erosion, the intermittent reinforcement, the trauma bond) that require a therapist who understands these dynamics well enough not to inadvertently reinforce the self-doubt the relationship produced.
-A therapist who frames the client's confusion about their own perceptions as a cognitive problem to be corrected rather than the direct result of sustained reality-denial is not serving this presentation well.
+• Familiarity with narcissistic abuse dynamics specifically.
+Narcissistic trauma has specific features (the gaslighting, the identity erosion, the intermittent reinforcement, the trauma bond) that require a therapist who understands them well enough not to inadvertently reinforce the self-doubt the relationship produced.
+A therapist who frames your confusion about your own perceptions as a cognitive error to correct, rather than the direct result of sustained reality-denial, is not serving this presentation well.

-A trauma-informed approach to the attachment system.
-The difficulty of leaving toxic relationships, the pull of the trauma bond, the activation produced by contact with the former partner: all of these require a therapist who understands attachment trauma and does not pathologize the nervous system's responses to them.
-Shame-free, neurobiologically grounded psychoeducation about why these responses occur is often one of the most immediately helpful elements of early treatment.
+• A trauma-informed approach to attachment.
+The difficulty of leaving, the pull of the trauma bond, the activation produced by contact with the former partner: all of these require a therapist who understands attachment trauma and does not pathologize the nervous system's responses to it.
+Shame-free, neurobiologically grounded explanation of why these responses happen is often one of the most immediately helpful parts of early treatment.

-Experience with the complexity of ongoing contact.
-Many survivors of toxic relationships are co-parents, former colleagues, or otherwise still in contact with the person who caused the harm.
-A therapist for toxic relationships needs to be able to work with the ongoing nervous system activation that this contact produces, not only with the historical material.
+• Experience with ongoing contact.
+Many survivors are co-parents, former colleagues, or otherwise still in contact with the person who caused the harm.
+A therapist needs to be able to work with the ongoing nervous system activation that this contact produces, not only with the historical material.

 Why Somatic Therapy Works for Relational Trauma

-The specific match between somatic trauma therapy and toxic relationship recovery is not incidental.
+The match between somatic trauma therapy and relationship trauma recovery is not incidental.
 It follows from the nature of the harm itself.

 Toxic relationship trauma, particularly narcissistic abuse, is stored in the implicit memory system.
-Not primarily as a coherent narrative of events that can be reviewed and reprocessed through verbal reflection, but as somatic survival responses: the startle at a specific tone of voice, the freeze response to criticism that resembles the toxic partner's criticism, the quality of hypervigilance that runs as a background state regardless of whether the current environment is actually threatening.
+Not mainly as a coherent narrative of events that can be reviewed and reprocessed through verbal reflection, but as somatic survival responses.
+The startle at a specific tone of voice.
+The freeze response to criticism that resembles the toxic partner's.
+The hypervigilance that runs as a background state regardless of whether the current environment is actually threatening.

 These responses are subcortical.
-They live below the level of language and below the level of narrative.
+They live below language and below narrative.
 They cannot be fully addressed by talking about them, because the talking engages the cortical system that is not where the responses originate.

 Somatic therapy works for relational trauma because it reaches the subcortical level directly.
-It does not ask the client to narrate the traumatic experiences in detail.
-It works with the nervous system's current state (with what is happening in the body right now as the traumatic material is gently approached) and uses specific neurobiological tools to create the conditions for that material to be processed and updated at the level where it is stored.
+It does not ask you to narrate the traumatic experiences in detail.
+It works with the nervous system's current state, with what is happening in the body right now as the material is gently approached.
+It uses specific neurobiological tools to create the conditions for that material to be processed and updated where it is stored.

-For survivors of toxic relationships, this is clinically significant in a specific way: it means that recovery does not require re-immersion in the narrative of what happened.
+For survivors, this matters in a specific way.
+Recovery does not require re-immersion in the narrative of what happened.
 Many survivors have told and retold the story enough times that doing so again produces numbness or reactivation rather than relief.
-Somatic trauma therapy, particularly approaches like EMDR therapy and Brainspotting, can process the underlying charge of the experience without requiring the person to go back through the story again.
+Somatic approaches like EMDR and Brainspotting can process the underlying charge of the experience without requiring you to go back through the story again.

 How EMDR Therapy Helps Heal Toxic Relationship Trauma

-EMDR therapy is particularly well-suited to toxic relationship recovery for several reasons that follow directly from the nature of the harm.
+EMDR is particularly well-suited to toxic relationship recovery, for several reasons that follow directly from the nature of the harm.

-EMDR therapy addresses all of these layers through bilateral stimulation, the rhythmic, alternating engagement of both hemispheres of the brain that creates the neurobiological conditions for traumatic memories to be processed and their physiological charge decreased.
+EMDR addresses all of these layers through bilateral stimulation.
+This is the rhythmic, alternating engagement of both sides of the brain.
+It creates the neurobiological conditions for traumatic memories to be processed and their physiological charge reduced.
 Specific incidents can be targeted and processed.
 Core negative beliefs can be identified, targeted, and replaced with beliefs that are actually felt in the body rather than only understood intellectually.
-The chronic hyperactivation that has persisted past the relationship's end can be directly addressed.
+The chronic hyperactivation that has persisted past the relationship can be addressed directly.

-EMDR therapy is also effective for the specific disorientation that gaslighting produces: the impaired trust in one's own perceptions.
-As the traumatic material is processed and the physiological charge of the gaslighting experiences decreases, many clients report a gradual return of confidence in their own perceptions, not through cognitive reassurance, but through the direct neurobiological experience of the material losing its distorting influence.
+EMDR is also effective for the specific disorientation that gaslighting produces: the impaired trust in your own perceptions.
+As the traumatic material is processed and the physiological charge of the gaslighting experiences decreases, many clients report a gradual return of confidence in their own perceptions.
+Not through cognitive reassurance, but through the direct neurobiological experience of the material losing its distorting influence.

-As I explore in EMDR Therapy: Why Insight Isn't Enough and How EMDR Works by Changing the Reaction, what changes through EMDR processing is not the person's understanding of the experience.
+As I explain in why insight isn't enough and how EMDR changes the reaction, what changes through EMDR is not your understanding of the experience.
 It is the nervous system's automatic response to the stimuli that were triggering the pattern.
-This is the same distinction I draw in Why Understanding Your Trauma Doesn't Heal It (The Insight Trap): comprehension and somatic change are not the same process, and one does not produce the other.
+Comprehension and somatic change are not the same process, and one does not produce the other.

 How Brainspotting and CRM Support Recovery

-Brainspotting therapy is particularly valuable for the aspects of toxic relationship trauma that are most deeply somatic: the body-held fear, the freeze response, the specific physical activation that contact with the former partner produces.
-For clients whose nervous systems are so chronically activated that approaching the traumatic material directly produces immediate flooding, Brainspotting's more autonomous processing approach (in which the deep brain processes at its own pace without requiring the active cognitive engagement that EMDR's bilateral movement demands) often provides safer access to the most defended material.
+Brainspotting is particularly valuable for the most deeply somatic aspects of toxic relationship trauma.
+That includes the body-held fear, the freeze response, and the physical activation that contact with the former partner produces.
+Some clients are so chronically activated that approaching the material directly produces immediate flooding.
+For them, Brainspotting's more autonomous approach often provides safer access to the most defended material.
+The deep brain processes at its own pace, without the active cognitive engagement that EMDR's bilateral movement requires.

-Brainspotting is also particularly effective for the pre-verbal or pre-narrative aspects of relational trauma: the material from early developmental experiences that the toxic relationship activated but that predates the specific relationship itself.
-Many adults who end up in toxic relationships have earlier developmental histories that made them vulnerable to those dynamics, and Brainspotting can reach that earlier material in ways that the narrative-adjacent structure of EMDR cannot always access.
+Brainspotting is also effective for the pre-verbal or pre-narrative aspects of relational trauma: the material from early developmental experiences that the toxic relationship activated but that predates the relationship itself.
+Many adults who end up in toxic relationships have earlier developmental histories that made them vulnerable to those dynamics.
+Brainspotting can reach that earlier material in ways the narrative-adjacent structure of EMDR cannot always access.

-CRM therapy (the Comprehensive Resource Model) is the right starting point for clients whose windows of tolerance have been narrowed significantly by the chronic activation of the toxic relationship.
-CRM's resourcing-first approach builds the somatic safety infrastructure that makes processing possible: the specific breathing practices, somatic grids, and attachment resources that give the nervous system somewhere safe to land while it approaches difficult material.
-As I explore in Why EMDR Felt Too Overwhelming: How the Comprehensive Resource Model (CRM) Makes Trauma Therapy Safe, for clients whose previous therapeutic experiences involved destabilizing processing, CRM provides the foundation that makes subsequent processing genuinely safe.
+CRM, the Comprehensive Resource Model, is the right starting point for clients whose windows of tolerance have been narrowed significantly by the chronic activation of the relationship.
+Its resourcing-first approach builds the somatic safety infrastructure that makes processing possible.
+That means specific breathing practices, somatic grids, and attachment resources, giving the nervous system somewhere safe to land while it approaches difficult material.
+As I describe in how CRM makes trauma therapy safe, for clients whose previous therapy involved destabilizing processing, CRM provides the foundation that makes later processing genuinely safe.

 What Narcissistic Abuse Recovery Actually Involves

-Narcissistic abuse recovery is not a linear process and it does not look like the standard grief model.
-Understanding what it actually involves helps set realistic expectations and reduces the shame that arises when recovery does not follow the expected trajectory.
+Narcissistic abuse recovery is not linear, and it does not look like the standard grief model.
+Understanding what it actually involves helps set realistic expectations and reduces the shame that arises when recovery does not follow the expected path.
+It is also the core of the narcissistic abuse recovery work I do with clients.

-The first phase is typically stabilization.
+• Stabilization comes first.
 The nervous system is chronically activated and the window of tolerance is narrow.
-The most important clinical work at this stage is resourcing: building somatic safety, reducing the chronic hyperactivation, and helping the client develop internal regulatory resources that can support them between sessions.
-This phase often also involves significant psychoeducation about what happened neurobiologically, which reliably reduces shame and self-blame.
+The most important work at this stage is resourcing: building somatic safety, reducing the chronic hyperactivation, and helping you develop internal regulatory resources that hold between sessions.
+This phase also involves significant psychoeducation about what happened neurobiologically, which reliably reduces shame and self-blame.

-The second phase involves processing the traumatic material.
-This is the phase where EMDR therapy, Brainspotting, or both begin to directly address the stored traumatic material: the specific incidents, the core negative beliefs, the physiological survival responses.
+• Processing the traumatic material.
+This is the phase where EMDR, Brainspotting, or both begin to directly address the stored material: the specific incidents, the core negative beliefs, the physiological survival responses.
 This phase takes time and is not linear.

-The third phase involves rebuilding.
-As the traumatic material loses its charge and the nervous system's baseline activation decreases, the client's capacity for genuine presence in current relationships increases.
-The hypervigilance that ran continuously in the toxic relationship gradually becomes intermittent.
-Trust in one's own perceptions begins to return.
+• Rebuilding.
+As the material loses its charge and the nervous system's baseline activation decreases, your capacity for genuine presence in current relationships increases.
+The hypervigilance that ran continuously in the relationship gradually becomes intermittent.
+Trust in your own perceptions begins to return.

-Identity reconstruction is often the longest part.
-Narcissistic abuse systematically erodes the self: the person's access to their own preferences, values, perceptions, and sense of who they are independent of the toxic partner's narrative about them.
-Rebuilding this (not through cognitive exercises but through the lived experience of being in relationship with a therapist who consistently reflects back an accurate and non-distorted image of the person) is often the deepest and most durable part of the healing work.
+• Identity reconstruction, often the longest part.
+Narcissistic abuse systematically erodes the self: your access to your own preferences, values, perceptions, and sense of who you are independent of the partner's narrative about you.
+Rebuilding this, not through cognitive exercises but through the lived experience of being in relationship with a therapist who consistently reflects back an accurate and non-distorted image of you, is often the deepest and most durable part of the work.

-As I explore in Why Being Truly Known Feels More Terrifying Than Being Alone, the fear of genuine intimacy that often follows narcissistic abuse is itself a significant therapeutic target, because the nervous system's prediction that being known leads to harm is one of the most significant obstacles to building relationships after a toxic one.
+The fear of genuine intimacy that often follows narcissistic abuse is itself a significant therapeutic target.
+The nervous system's prediction that being known leads to harm is one of the biggest obstacles to building relationships after a toxic one.
+I explore this in why being truly known can feel more terrifying than being alone.

 Checklist: Signs You Need Somatic Support After a Toxic Relationship